Table of Contents

 Do Soothing Activities

-Try meditation, yoga, reading or another soothing activity as part of your relaxation plan.
+Try meditation, yoga nidra, reading or another soothing activity as part of your relaxation plan.
 Nap but not too long or in the afternoon, help improve energy levels without disrupting nighttime sleep patterns later on.

 No alcohol, No caffeine